Anyline/anyline-ocr-examples-ios/README.md

 [Anyline](https://www.anyline.com) is a mobile OCR SDK, which can be customized to scan all kinds of numbers, characters, text and codes.

-The Example App provides many preconfigured modules, to show case of what the SDK is capabale of.
+The Example App provides many preconfigured modules, to show case of what the SDK is capable of.

 ## Quick Start Guide